MicrosoftDocs/mixed-reality/mixed-reality-docs/creating-a-holographic-directx-project.md

 Your mixed reality app updates in a game loop, which by default is implemented in the **Update** method in `Main.cpp`.
 The **Update** method updates scene objects, like the spinning cube, and returns a [HolographicFrame](https://msdn.microsoft.com/en-us/library/windows/apps/windows.graphics.holographic.holographicframe.aspx) object that is used to get up-to-date view and projection matrices and to present the swap chain.

 The **Render** method in `Main.cpp` takes the [HolographicFrame](https://msdn.microsoft.com/en-us/library/windows/apps/windows.graphics.holographic.holographicframe.aspx) and renders the current frame to each holographic camera, according to the current app and spatial positioning state.

+## Creating a Win32 project

+>[!NOTE] A full Win32 holographic project template is coming soon.

+To create a Win32 instead of UWP holographic project, you can adapt the standard Win32 desktop project template by following these steps:
+1. Start **Visual Studio**.
+2. From the **File** menu, point to **New** and select **Project** from the context menu.
+The **New Project** dialog opens.
+3. Expand **Installed** on the left and expand the **Visual C++** language node.
+4. Navigate to the **Windows Desktop** node and select **Windows Desktop Application**.
+5. Fill in the **Name** and **Location** text boxes, and click or tap **OK**.
+The Win32 app project is created.

+You can now adapt this Win32 desktop application to make its primary HWND holographic instead.
+To do so, follow the Win32 instructions on the [Getting a HolographicSpace](getting-a-holographicspace.md) page to get a HolographicSpace for your main HWND.
+After that, you'll use the HolographicSpace in the same way in your Win32 project as you would in a UWP project.

 ## See also
 * [Getting a HolographicSpace](getting-a-holographicspace.md)